-GOP Senator On Defense As WNBA Team She Co-Owns Embraces 'Black Lives Matter'
+GOP Senator On Defense As WNBA Team She Co-Owns Embraces Black Lives Matter

 While Loeffler argued that her stand was about removing politics from sports, it's difficult to ignore the context in which it's happening.

-Loeffler's ownership stake in the team has become a campaign liability, as U.S. Rep. Doug Collins, Loeffler's best-known Republican opponent, has mined it repeatedly for political attacks.
+Loeffler's ownership stake in the team has become a campaign liability as U.S. Rep. Doug Collins, her best-known Republican opponent, has mined it repeatedly for political attacks.

 "It's really the only option the Loeffler campaign had," said Brian Robinson, a Georgia Republican strategist and communications consultant of the move.